beverloo/volunteer-manager/README.md

 ```
 $ npm run build
-$ npm run dev
 $ npm run lint
+$ npm run serve
+$ npm run test
 ```

-It is recommended to run at least the `build` and `lint` commands prior to committing a change.
+It is recommended to run the `build`, `lint` and `test` commands prior to committing a change.

-The `dev` command spawns a local server that features live reload and advanced debugging capabilities.
+The `serve` command spawns a local server that features live reload and advanced debugging capabilities.
 This is the recommended environment for development.

 ### Production environment